Judah Loew ben Bezalel: Early life

+Sources in the Lubavitch tradition say that at the age of 12, Loew went to yeshivahs in Poland and studied under Rabbi Yaakov Pollak.
+After Pollak left Poland, Loew spent 2 years wandering from place to place and then went onto the yeshivah of Rabbi Yitzchak Clover/Wormz, himself a student of Pollak.
+He learnt together in yeshivah with the Maharshal who was 17, 2 years his elder.
+He learnt together with the Maharshal and Rema for a further 3 years.
+Rav Yitzchok Clover was in fact the grandfather of the Maharshal.
+The Maharshal left Poland and the Maharal remained and studied with the Rema for 2 more years.
+Maharal was 6 years his senior.
+He spent 20 years studying before he married.

 Career

-He accepted a rabbinical position in 1553 as Landesrabbiner of Moravia at Mikulov (Nikolsburg), directing community affairs but also determining which tractate of the Talmud was to be studied in the communities in that province.
+Loew accepted a rabbinical position in 1553 as Landesrabbiner of Moravia at Mikulov (Nikolsburg), directing community affairs but also determining which tractate of the Talmud was to be studied in the communities in that province.
 He also revised the community statutes on the election and taxation process.
-Although he retired from Moravia in 1588 at age 68, the communities still considered him an authority long after that.
+Although he retired from Moravia in 1573 the communities still considered him an authority long after that.

 One of his activities in Moravia was the rallying against slanderous slurs on legitimacy (Nadler) that were spread in the community against certain families and could ruin the finding of a marriage partner for the children of those families.
 This phenomenon even affected his own family.
 He used one of the two yearly grand sermons (between Rosh Hashanah and Yom Kippur 1583) to denounce the phenomenon.

-He moved back to Prague in 1588, where he again accepted a rabbinical position, replacing the retired Isaac Hayoth.
+Loew moved to Prague in 1573, where he again accepted a rabbinical position, replacing the retired Isaac Hayoth.
 He immediately reiterated his views on Nadler.
 On 23 February 1592, he had an audience with Emperor Rudolf II, which he attended together with his brother Sinai and his son-in-law Isaac Cohen; Prince Bertier was present with the emperor.
 The conversation seems to have been related to Kabbalah (Jewish mysticism, Hebrew: קַבָּלָה) a subject which held much fascination for the emperor.

 In 1592, Loew moved to Poznań, where he had been elected as Chief Rabbi of Poland.
 In Poznań he composed Netivoth Olam and part of Derech Chaim (see below).